-2023 2 2022 2021 Balance at beginning of year \$ 6,043 \$ 3,015 \$ 23,389 Additions for tax positions related to the current year 3,636 4,684 3,826 Foreign currency impact 181 2,918 Decrease related to settlements with tax authorities and lapse of applicable statutes of limitation (458) (500) (26,685) Classification to DTA (362) (1,337) (433) Balance at end of year \$ 8,859 \$ 6,043 \$ 3,015
+2024 2023 2022 (U.S. \$ in thousands) Balance at beginning of year \$ 8,859 \$ 6,043 \$ 3,015 Additions for tax positions related to the current year 5,008 3,636 4,684 Foreign currency impact - 181 Decrease related to settlements with tax authorities and lapse of applicable statutes of limitation (354) (458) (500) Classification to DTA (3,535) (362) (1,337) Balance at end of year \$ 9,978 \$ 8,859 \$ 6,043

-The Company's accrual for estimated interest and penalties was \$0.7 million as of December 31, 2023.
+The Company's accrual for estimated interest and penalties was \$1.7 million as of December 31, 2024.

 The Company is subject to income taxes in the U.S., various states, Israel and certain other foreign jurisdictions.
 The Company files income tax returns in various jurisdictions with varying statutes of limitations.
-Tax returns of Stratasys Inc. submitted in the United States through 2016 tax year are considered to be final following the completion of the Internal Revenue Service examination.
+Tax returns of Stratasys Inc. submitted in the United States through the 2017 tax year are considered to be final following the completion of the Internal Revenue Service examination.
 Tax returns of Stratasys Ltd. submitted in Israel through the 2019 tax year are considered to be final following the completion of the Israeli Tax Authorities examination upon audit.
 The expiration of the statute of limitations related to the various other foreign and state income tax returns that the Company and its subsidiaries file vary by state and foreign jurisdictions.

-c.
-Basis of taxation:
+C. Basis of taxation: